NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Related work

+Martens \& Provost~\cite{SEDC} have been argued to be the first to formally introduce a counterfactual evidence method (see overview by Karimi et al. \cite{karimi2020survey}), which they call SEDC\footnote{Pronounced as ``Set See''.}.
+Martens \& Provost applied SEDC to textual data, while in subsequent work it has been employed for behavioral data~\cite{ramon2020comparison}, image data~\cite{vermeire2022explainable} and finally tabular data~\cite{fernandez2020} as well.
+Other interesting forerunners of counterfactuals are the case-based reasoning approaches by Nugent \& Cunningham \cite{nugent2005} and Nugent et al. \cite{nugent2009}, which provide insight into the impact of feature value changes on model predictions, although they focus on actual past cases while counterfactuals discuss required changes in the current situation.
+Given the similarities between case-based reasoning and counterfactuals as explanation methods, we discuss the case-based reasoning approach by Keane \& Smyth \cite{keane2020good}, specifically applied to counterfactuals, in more detail below, and also compare our results with theirs (see Section \ref{exp}).

-Wachter et al.~\cite{wachter2017} stated the problem as a loss function to be optimized.
+Wachter et al.~\cite{wachter2018} stated the problem as a loss function to be optimized.
 With this approach it is easy to impose desired properties on the explanations by adding extra terms to this loss function.
 Mothilal et al.~\cite{mothilal2020explaining} added a diversity parameter to generate multiple counterfactual explanations for each observation.
-Others implemented an autoencoder (AE)~\cite{CFproto,dhurandhar2018explanations} or prototype~\cite{CFproto} loss, resulting in explanations closer to the data manifold.
-However, for heterogeneous tabular data, these loss functions face some challenges.
+Others implemented an auto-encoder (AE)~\cite{CFproto,dhurandhar2018explanations} or prototype~\cite{CFproto} loss, resulting in explanations closer to the data manifold.
+However, for \textit{heterogeneous} tabular data, these loss functions face some challenges.
 First of all, they have difficulties handling nominal variables.
-Some solve this problem by one hot encoding the variables and adding an extra loss term to enforce a correct encoding~\cite{mothilal2020explaining,joshi2019towards}.
-Others map the features into an ordinal vector space~\cite{dhurandhar2019model,CFproto,}.
-A more substantial problem is that these loss functions can only be solved efficiently when the gradients are available, which is only the case for differentiable models.
+Some solve this problem by one-hot encoding the variables and adding an extra loss term to enforce a correct encoding~\cite{mothilal2020explaining,joshi2019towards}.
+Others map the features into an ordinal vector space~\cite{dhurandhar2019model,CFproto}.
+A more substantial problem is that these loss functions can only be solved efficiently when gradients are available, which is only the case for differentiable models.
 To date, the best performing models for tabular data often include tree-based ensembles~\cite{olson2017pmlb,lessmann2015benchmarking}.
-In this case, the gradients have to be calculated numerically which causes a bottleneck.
-Van Looveren and Klaise~\cite{CFproto} have reduced this bottleneck by adding the distance to the training data to the loss function, causing the optimization to converge faster.
+For these non-differentiable models, the gradients have to be calculated numerically which causes a computational bottleneck.
+Van Looveren and Klaise~\cite{CFproto} claim to have reduced this bottleneck by adding the distance to the training data to the loss function, causing the optimization to converge faster.